1 portrait on display in Room 17 at the National Portrait Gallery

 This portraitback to top

-Gillray was the greatest and most definitive political and social caricaturist of the age.
+Gillray was the greatest and most definitive political and social caricaturist of the age, producing caricatures of royalty, politics and social life.
 This self-portrait shows him around 1800 when he was at the height of his powers, turning out formidable Napoleonic satires and siding with William Pitt.
 The miniature may have been given to his friend and publisher Hannah Humphrey.

 Related worksback to top